Sufficient and Necessary Barrier-like Conditions for Safety and Reach-avoid Verification of Stochastic Discrete-time Systems: Reach-avoid Verification

 \section{Reach-avoid Verification}

-This subsection presents sufficient and necessary barrier-like conditions for the reach-avoid verification in Definition \ref{reach-avoid}.
+This section presents necessary and sufficient barrier-like conditions for the reach-avoid verification in Definition \ref{reach-avoid}.
 Two cases are discussed in this section.
-The first case assumes that the system \eqref{system} will either leave the safe set $\mathcal{X}$ or enter the target set $\mathcal{X}_r$ in finite time almost surely.
+The first case assumes that, for every state in $\mathcal{X}\setminus \mathcal{X}_r$, the system \eqref{system} will either leave the safe set $\mathcal{X}$ or enter the target set $\mathcal{X}_r$ in finite time almost surely.
 The second case considers the assumption that the specified lower bound $\epsilon_2$ is strictly less than the exact reach-avoid probability $\mathbb{P}_{\pi}(RA_{\bm{x}_0})$, i.e., $\epsilon_2<\mathbb{P}_{\pi}(RA_{\bm{x}_0})$.
 These two cases are detailed in Subsection \ref{rv_1} and \ref{rv_2}, respectively.